Large-Scale Quantum Separability Through a Reproducible Machine Learning Lens: A machine learning pipeline for quantum separability

 \subsection{Proposed strategy}

-Most of the previous works on ML-based quantum separability have considered situations where the dimension of the subsystem $A$ is equal to 2 ($p_A=2$) and the dimension of the subsystem $B$ is equal to 2 or 3 ($p_B=2$ or $p_B=3$), and used the PPT criterion to label the training density matrix as separable or entangled.
+Most of the previous works on ML-based quantum separability have considered situations where the dimension of the subsystem $A$ is equal to 2 ($p_A=2$) and the dimension of the subsystem $B$ is equal to 2 or 3 ($p_B=2$ or $p_B=3$), and used the PPT criterion to label the training density matrix as separable or entangled~\cite{asif2023entanglement,chen2021detecting,roik2021accuracy,urena2023entanglement}.
 But this leads to a partial view of the problem, since the learning algorithm in this case should represent and learn whether a quantum state is PPT or not; this is different from the task of quantum separability in general and is not really useful.
 So, the critical point is the lack of prior knowledge on density matrices that are both PPT and entangled to be incorporated during the learning process.
+We tackle this problem and propose a quantum entanglement detection strategy that scales well to high-dimensional density matrices.

 It is worth noting that the PPT criterion could be used to label density matrices that are entangled and not PPT.
 As discussed in Section~\ref{sec:qsep}, quantum states that are not PPT are entangled.
 Our solution to generate density matrices that are PPT and entangled is based on the notion of entanglement witness.
 More precisely, we first provide an efficient Frank-Wolfe algorithm to compute good approximations of the nearest separable state problem in order to identify optimal entanglement witnesses.
 This will allow us to detect the entanglement of PPT density matrices that are not separable.
 We then propose a data augmentation strategy for these entangled density matrices.